john30/ebusd/README.md

  * capture messages or sent/received bytes to a log file as text
  * dump received bytes to binary files for later playback/analysis
  * listen for command line client connections on a dedicated TCP port
- * optionally provide rudimentary HTML interface and allow data retrieval as JSON on HTTP port
+ * provide a rudimentary HTML interface
- * optionally format messages and data in JSON on dedicated HTTP port
+ * format messages and data in JSON on dedicated HTTP port
- * optionally publish received message data to MQTT topics and vice versa (if authorized)
+ * publish received data to MQTT topics and vice versa (if authorized)
+ * announce message definitions and status by MQTT to e.g. integrate with Home Assistant using MQTT discovery
+ * support MQTT publish to Azure IoT hub
- * optional user authentication via ACL file for access to certain messages
+ * user authentication via ACL file for access to certain messages

 Installation